 No sneaky deferred interest clause.
 Purchases that are part of an interest-free payment term do not accrue interest during the 60- or 90-day term — so if you are unable to pay off your balance before the interest-free term ends, you won’t be hit with any retroactive interest charges — aka deferred interest.
 This is a great feature since most store cards charge deferred interest which can be an unwelcome surprise if balances linger after the interest-free term.
-Keep in mind, your remaining balance will be charged interest at 16.49% - 24.49% (Variable) APR.

 Who the cards are best for

 Business owners who find themselves frequently shopping at Amazon can see the most benefit with the rewards and interest-free payment terms provided by the Amazon Business American Express Card and the Amazon Business Prime American Express Card.